-The Waimakiriri Zone Committee has provided $40,000 in Immediate Steps funding for the restoration of Tutaepatu Lagoon near Woodend.
-The programme began with weed removal and control, followed by planting more than 4000 native plants including Kahikatea, New Zealand's tallest forest tree.
+The Waimakariri Zone Committee has provided $40,000 in Immediate Steps funding for the restoration of Tutaepatu Lagoon near Woodend.
+The programme began with weed removal and control, followed by planting more than 4000 native plants including kahikatea, New Zealand's tallest forest tree.

-In late 2011 the zone committee finalised its draft Zone Implementation Programme (ZIP) for water management and presented it to councils.
+In late 2011 the Waimakariri Zone Committee finalised its draft Zone Implementation Programme (ZIP) for water management.

 More recently the committee has been focussing on the on–the–ground actions required to implement the recommendations made in its ZIP.

 The committee has also been looking at the sub-regional planning process in the zone as part of Environment Canterbury's proposed Land and Water Regional Plan (LWRP).

 The proposed Plan provides the framework to facilitate delivery of the community's aspirations for water management – as set out in the Canterbury Water Management Strategy (CWMS).

 Under the proposed Plan the committee will be required to work with the community to achieve freshwater objectives, environmental flows and water quality limits in the zone, as required by the National Policy Statement on Freshwater Management.